Volunteer

 Adventure Team: an approach to childhood mental and physical health., Dr James Reinhart will review data on trends in physical health (obesity, asthma, etc.) mental health (anxiety), emotional health (peer interactions, dealing with adversity, school participation) and some reasons behind those trends.
 He will also discuss the known beneficial impact of exercise in general, sports, and getting outdoors.
 Finally, Dr Reinhart will feed the trends and benefits of exercise through the specific individual progress, perseverance, collaborative approach of Adventure Team and look at some of the feedback 906 has gotten on impact from kids and parents.
 Add some of the specific benefits of biking (and/or running) in terms of lifelong health and wellness.

 Enhanced First Aid.
-McKenzie Suarez-Stankiewicz, Michigan State University College of Human Medicine Third Year Student.
 The whole group presentation will begin with a primary/secondary assessment of an injury.
 This will include how to approach a child that is injured and what to look for immediately.
 The second part of the presentation will focus on small “breakout” groups.
 Volunteers will rotate through topics which include: berry/plant safety, how to apply a splint/what to do with a fracture, how to treat heat related illness and EpiPen training.
 The training will conclude with scenarios based on the breakout group experiences.

 Day 1, April 26